datasektionen/bawang-content/en/organization/formalia/body.md

 Formalities
 --------

-A collection of formal documents of the Computer Science Chapter.
+A collection of the Computer Science Chapter's formal documents.

 ### [Protocols](/organisation/protokoll)